kennytilton/flutter-mx-starter/README.md

 ```bash
 find . -type f -exec sh -c 'file -b "$1" | grep -q ASCII' sh {} \; -exec sed -i '' 's/acme/unicorn/g' {} +
 ```
-When that ^^^ is done, initialize the project, BUT ignore the final instructions on how "to run your application":
+When that ^^^ is done, initialize the project, BUT ignore the final instructions on how "to run your application".
+WARNING: this step can pause for a minute after displaying "Got dependencies.":
 ```bash
 clj -M:cljd init
 ```